 K-3 Children

-From kindergarten through 3rd grade, children and families begin to think about the future and build educational assets through Promise Indiana, a children’s savings account program operated by the Wabash County YMCA.
+From kindergarten through 3rd grade, children and families begin to think about the future and build educational assets through Wabash County Promise, a children’s savings account program operated by the Wabash County YMCA.
 Each fall, this program provides in-school career discovery activities and a campus field trip, and a $25 savings match challenge for students who enroll a Promise-linked CollegeChoice 529 Direct Savings Account.
 These experiences prepare students and families to participate in the Community Foundation’s Early Award Scholarships beginning in 4th grade.
 Note: The YMCA is pausing this program for the 2023-2024 school year.
 More information soon!

 Parents of children as young as kindergarten are encouraged to complete both steps 1 and 2 in advance of their eligibility to earn Early Award Scholarships in 4th grade.